T0nyShark/GeoQuiz/README.md

 # GeoQuiz

-This is the app called GeoQuiz which i made while studying BigNerdRanch.
+This is my first app called GeoQuiz which i made while studying BigNerdRanch.
 It`s a simple quiz-app with a few questions in it.
 GeoQuiz demonstrates full Android application development process, usages of basic tools and concepts.